emmanuel-battesti/place-bot/README.md

 # Contact

-If you have questions about the code, you can contact: emmanuel . battesti at ensta-paris . fr
+If you have questions about the code, you can contact: emmanuel . battesti at ensta . fr